InterLinked1/lbbs/README.md

 - `make helgrind` - Run helgrind in the foreground.
 This is useful for debugging locking.

+Most stuff is commented for doxygen.
+You can generate the doxygen docs by running `make doxygen` (you may need to run `apt-get install -y doxygen graphviz` first)

 ### Debugging

 LBBS includes a number of builtin tools to assist with debugging, in addition to using `valgrind` as described above.
 You can turn on debugging by using the `-d` option on startup (up to 10 `d`'s), setting a debug level in `bbs.conf`, or changing the debug level at runtime using the `/debug` command. **If you submit an issue, you must provide full debug (`debug=10`)**.